noobC7/TrackedVehicleAnimationUE4/README.md

 # TrackedVehicleAnimationUE4
+Introduction:
-Introduction:With the tcp, the matlab m-file sends the current driving status of the tracked vehicle to UE4, which acts as an animated display.
+With the tcp, the matlab m-file sends the current driving status of the tracked vehicle to UE4, which acts as an animated display.

 Environment Requirements:
 - Matlab2021b
 - UE4.27 with TCP Socket Plugin(Free in Epic Store)